Up to 60% off sofas & mattresses — limited‑time deals.

 Common material choices:

-If the sofa will live in heavy rain or near sprinklers, prioritize designs that dry fast: open slats, minimal horizontal ledges, and legs that keep the frame off the surface.
+If the sofa will sit in heavy rain or near sprinklers, design it to dry fast.
+Open slats, fewer flat ledges, and feet that keep the frame off the surface do more for service life than a fancy cut list.

 Fasteners and corrosion: don’t underestimate it

-• Structural screws for main joints (stainless steel is the most robust; hot-dip galvanized is common for exterior builds when compatible with your lumber)
+• Structural screws for the main joints; stainless steel is the safest choice, while hot-dip galvanized hardware is also common when it matches the wood and connectors

 Adhesives and joinery choices